30-year veteran of Terre Haute police ambushed, fatally shot; suspect in surgery

 “When Officer Pitts died he was answering a call, which was terrible, you know?
 Just these guys doing their job.
 It is sad,” Price said.

-FBI Special Agent Keenan’s statement says, “We want to extend our deepest sympathy to TRO Ferency’s family, friends and fellow officers.”
+FBI Special Agent in Charge Keenan’s statement says, “We want to extend our deepest sympathy to TRO Ferency’s family, friends and fellow officers.”

 Funeral arrangements for Ferency have not been announced.